Gr8 asked questions

 All of our items are one-of-one and handmade to order.
 Each order takes 3-5 BUSINESS DAYS to produce before being shipped.
 If you have a specific request that you do not see on the site or would like Think&Paint to customize for you, please contact us via firstname.lastname@example.org.

 We are happy to exchange or provide store credit for any item within 30 days of you receiving that order.
+For events, you will be able to transfer your ticket another person or to the next Think & Paint event.
 We are also here to help you.
-Please send an email with your name and order number to firstname.lastname@example.org for further information on exchanges & store credit.
+Please send an email with your name and order number to email@example.com for further information on exchanges & store credit.

 We cannot be held accountable for any missing and/or lost international or domestic packages.
 As the shipper, we accept full liability for the care of your order until it has been turned over to USPS, at which point all delivery claims and inquiries are processed through the USPS claim management system.
 All claims are subject to USPS scrutiny and deliberation.
 USPS is liable for all packages lost in transit.
 All packages marked successfully delivered by USPS are not subject to refund inquiries.